-- themselves with a body part or an object, however slight; or - B. sexual touching of the private body parts, including, but not limited to, contact with the breasts, buttocks, groin, genitals, or other intimate part of an individual's body for the purpose of sexual gratification. - 3.
-Dating Violence: Violence committed by a person A. who is or has been in a social relationship of a romantic or intimate nature with the Complainant; and B. where the existence of such a relationship shall be determined based on a consideration of the following factors: (i) The length of the relationship; (ii) The type of relationship; (iii) The frequency of interaction between the persons involved in the relationship. - 4.
-Domestic Violence: felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the Complainant, by a person with whom the Complainant shares a child in common, by a person who is cohabitating with or has cohabitated with the Complainant as a spouse or intimate partner, by a person similarly situated to a spouse of the Complainant under the Indiana domestic or family violence laws, or by any other person against an adult or youth Complainant who is protected from that person's acts under the domestic or family violence laws of the jurisdiction. - Stalking: Engaging in a course of conduct directed at a specific person that would cause a reasonable person to - A. fear for their own safety or the safety of others; or B. suffer substantial emotional distress. - 6.
-Title IX Retaliation: Conduct, including intimidation, threats, coercion, or discrimination, against an individual for the purpose of interfering with any right or privilege secured under Title IX or its implementing regulations, or because the individual has made a disclosure or complaint, testified, assisted, or participated or refused to participate in any manner in a Title IX Process.
-The exercise of rights protected under the First Amendment does not constitute Title IX Retaliation.
-A good-faith pursuit by either party of civil, criminal or other legal action does not constitute Title IX Process Retaliation.
+- A. who is or has been in a social relationship of a romantic or intimate nature with the complainant; and B. where the existence of such a relationship shall be determined based on a consideration of the following factors: (i) The length of the relationship; (ii) The type of relationship; (iii) The frequency of interaction between the persons involved in the relationship. - 4.
+Domestic violence: felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the Complainant, by a person with whom the Complainant shares a child in common, by a person who is cohabitating with or has cohabitated with the Complainant as a spouse or intimate partner, by a person similarly situated to a spouse of the Complainant under the Indiana domestic or family violence laws, or by any other person against an adult or youth Complainant who is protected from that person's acts under the domestic or family violence laws of the jurisdiction. - Stalking: Engaging in a course of conduct directed at a specific person that would cause a reasonable person to - A. fear for their own safety or the safety of others; or B. suffer substantial emotional distress. - 6.
+Title IX Retaliation: Conduct, including intimidation, threats, coercion, or discrimination, against an individual for the purpose of interfering with any right or privilege secured under Title IX or its implementing regulations, or because the individual has made a disclosure or complaint, testified, assisted or participated or refused to participate in any manner in a Title IX process.
+The exercise of rights protected under the First Amendment does not constitute Title IX retaliation.
+A good-faith pursuit by either party of civil, criminal or other legal action does not constitute Title IX process retaliation.